onlyquake/xonotic-wiki/Names.md

 // No, and I think most of the non-obvious names should be ruled out.
 If you can't convey the spelling by saying it, it's bad.
 (E.g. "Zenjumps" works, "Xenjumpz" does not.)
 This is called phonetical :).
 // if this pad is crawled by google then we should substract 1 to the amount of hits :>
 //This pad is WIP, and in javascript.

-//Bad news, xenotic.com/.org is taken... so what now? - Xenoty :)))
+//Bad news, xenotic.com/.org is taken… so what now? - Xenoty :)))
 //We can use these criteria to filter our potential names
-//The reason why we need less than a certain number of hits, is because we won't be found on a search engine if we don't, this is why Nexuiz is not an existing noun
+//The reason why we need less than a certain number of hits, is because we won’t be found on a search engine if we don’t, this is why Nexuiz is not an existing noun